ryannitz/.net-console-oop-test/README.md

 * Looked through the recommended fixes and adjustments.
 Accepted some, like: "Make read-only", and ingored others, like: "Random random = new()"

 * I left more inline comments than usual to explain things I wouldn't normally do etc.
+* Could extract the data arrays into a different file for organization purposes

 ## Process: